gardener/gardener/docs/concepts/controller-manager.md

 On startup, the gardenlet uses a `kubeconfig` with a [bootstrap token](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/) which authenticates it as being part of the `system:bootstrappers` group.
 This kubeconfig is used to create a [`CertificateSigningRequest`](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) (CSR) against the Gardener API server.

-The controller in `gardener-controller-manager` checks whether the `CertificateSigningRequest` has the expected organisation, common name and usages which the gardenlet would request.
+The controller in `gardener-controller-manager` checks whether the `CertificateSigningRequest` has the expected organization, common name and usages which the gardenlet would request.

 It only auto-approves the CSR if the client making the request is allowed to "create" the `certificatesigningrequests/seedclient` subresource.
 Clients with the `system:bootstrappers` group are bound to the `gardener.cloud:system:seed-bootstrapper` `ClusterRole`, hence, they have such privileges.
 As the bootstrap kubeconfig for the gardenlet contains a bootstrap token which is authenticated as being part of the [`systems:bootstrappers` group](../../charts/gardener/controlplane/charts/application/templates/clusterrolebinding-seed-bootstrapper.yaml), its created CSR gets auto-approved.